-House blueprints are necessary when building a home today.
-Even for the older home, house plans are invaluable during the inevitable remodeling and renovation.
-It's every home renovator's dream: You lift a floorboard in the attic and voilà!
-There are the original blueprints, with dimensions, specs, and elevation drawings, showing where every window and door was meant to be originally.
+But for owners of older homes who are seeking to preserve or restore them in a historically accurate way, blueprints are an indispensable resource for remodeling and restoration work.
+It's every home renovator's dream: You lift a floorboard in the attic or open a musty old trunk, and voila—there are the original blueprints with dimensions, specs, and elevation drawings, showing where every window and door was meant to be originally.
 The mysteries of your house are solved, and you have a roadmap for repairs and restoration.

 - Consult local inspectors, assessors, and other building officials

-- Examine the fire insurance maps for your neighborhood
+- Examine fire insurance maps for your neighborhood

 - Review local archives at the historical society, including historic plan books

-- Look for archived editions of local newspapers with real estate advertisements featuring simple floor plans
+- Look for archived editions or local newspapers with real estate advertisements featuring simple floor plans.

 Your first line of inquiry might be with your realtor.
 If your house was built in the past 50 years, the sales agents at your real estate office may be able to help you locate facts about its construction.
 Often they will know the local developers and be familiar with housing styles in your region.

 Because realtors deal with many houses inside and out, they tend to know about which stock plans were used in their locality.
 Other names for stock plans include catalog plans, stock building plans, stock house plans, mail-order plans, and pattern book houses.
 Builders and developers would customize "off-the-shelf" stock plans, changing details to meet a client's needs, although a customized stock plan is not a custom home.
 Your realtor is likely to know the difference.
 At times in American history when single-family housing was in great demand, using stock plans could save time and money—costs escalate with changes.
 Many stock plans began as customized building plans for an architect's client, which is why you may see a modified Biltmore Mansion in your neighborhood.
 Quiz your realtor on the town's history and not just house styles.